21005688/EX-3-SubQueries-Views-and-Joins/EX3.md

 ### Q4) Create a view empv5 (for the table emp) that contains empno, ename, job of the employees who work in dept 10.

 ### QUERY:
+create view emv5 as select empno,ename,job from emp where deptno=10;
+select ename,empno,job from emv5;

 ### OUTPUT:

 ### Q5) Create a view with column aliases empv30 that contains empno, ename, sal of the employees who work in dept 30.
 Also display the contents of the view.

 ### QUERY:
+create view empv30 as select empno,ename,sal from emp where deptno=30;
+select ename,empno,sal from empv30;

 ### OUTPUT:

 ### Q6) Update the view empv5 by increasing 10% salary of the employees who work as ‘CLERK’.
 Also confirm the modifications in emp table

 ### QUERY:
+update empv5 set sal=sal+(sal*0.1) where job='clerk';

 ### OUTPUT: